 Trade-offs: Aerometric filler can be finicky and leak if damaged, nib may arrive slightly dry (flush before first use), quality control 70-80% (lower than premium brands), finishing not as refined as $100+ pens, limited availability (harder to find authentic).

-Best For: Writers curious about gold nibs without $100+ commitment, fountain pen enthusiasts on budget, collectors wanting Chinese pen heritage, users okay with aerometric filling complexity.
+Best For: Hero collectors, writers specifically curious about this flagship model, Chinese fountain pen history fans, users okay with aerometric filling complexity.

 3. Hero 329 - Reliable Classic